RavenCutie21/Voice-Changer-Settings/README.md

 What this file does is make that black box that always launches, not show up when you run this. itll save 1% cpu usage but 1% is still something
 Sometimes itll be more depending on how much resources it was using in task manager, for me it was trying to use 30% which now it doesnt use anything.

-ONLY do the VBS file if you have everything set up and dont plan on changing anything. this means you have no need to even look at the black box for errors as its already working perfectly for you
+ONLY do the VBS file if you have everything set up and dont plan on changing anything. this means you have no need to even look at the cmd window for errors as its already working perfectly for you

-note: So according to the AI HUB discord you allegedly need to have the file inside of the MMVCServerSIO folder where the start_http.bat file is to make it work
+note: you should have the file inside of the MMVCServerSIO folder where the start_http.bat file is to make it work, you can then make a shortcut of this and put it anywhere you want,

+mine goes in the startup folder since i want it to be running the moment i turn my computer on. to do so press win+e, control+L, type startup, press enter if you want it to appear in your windows start menu go back on folder by clicking the programs section in the top bar, and put the file there, or just put it on your desktop.

-# Congratulations you should have a working setup!
+# Congratulations you should have a working setup with some good optimizations!
 any other stuff you have issues with ask AI Hub's discord server but it should be fully explained here unless its a weird issue.

-# this section is just a general tip you dont have to do this AT ALL but it has removed any fps drops for me
+# this section doesnt refer to the voice changer but can help for lessening FPS drops in game

 UNDERVOLTING sounds scary but it isnt. it reduces temp and can get you more performance out of your card. read an actual guide on how to do it